sebiisgarb/FinAi-NEXXT-Hackathon-2025/README.md

 **Real-World Impact**
 - Helps clients invest smarter and with more confidence.
-- Strengthens trust and engagement in the client–bank relationship.
+- Increases trust and engagement in the client–bank relationship.

 **Business Feasibility**
 - Low integration cost.